ifMixup: Interpolating Graph Pair to Regularize Graph Classification

-We proposed the first input mixing schema for Mixup on graph classification.
-We proved that, with a mild assumption, our simple mixing strategy can recover the source graphs from the mixed graph, and such invertibility in turn guarantees that the mixed graphs are free of manifold intrusion, a form of under-fitting which can significantly degrade a Mixup-like model’s predictive accuracy.
-We showed, using eight benchmark graph classification tasks from different domains, that our strategy obtained superior predictive accuracy over popular graph augmentation approaches and existing pair-wise graph mixing methods.
+We proposed a very simple, straight-forward, input mixing strategy for Mixup on graph classification.
+Our method directly mixes up a pair of graph inputs, which is easy to be implemented.
+We also proved that such a simple mixing strategy processes an unique property under a mild assumption: the mixed graph can preserve all the information from its original graph pair used for mixing.
+We showed, using eight benchmark graph classification tasks from different domains, that our method obtained superior accuracy to popular graph augmentation approaches and graph classification methods.

-In the future, we will extend our method for node classification in graph.
-Also, the intrusion-freeness of the proposed ifMixup scheme relies on the fact that input graphs do not have soft (weighted) edges.
-It is our interest to investigate extending the scheme to graphs with weighted edges further.
+It is worth noting that, \ifmixup\ focuses on graph level classification.
+It becomes more challenging to guarantee information losses for mixed graphs on the node level.
+For example, it has been well observed that GNNs suffer from over-smoothing~\cite{LiHW18}, where the representations of all nodes in a graph may converge to a subspace that makes their representations unrelated to the \textit{input}~\cite{LiHW18,abs-1901-00596}.
+That is, for node classification, the learning dynamics of the GNNs play a vital role on the forming of the node embeddings.
+It is our interest to extend \ifmixup\ for graph node classification in the future.